-As in the United States, the National Labor Relations Act (NLRA) applies in Puerto Rico to covered employers engaged in interstate commerce.
-The NLRA provides covered employees the right to self-organisation or to join or assist labour unions, to bargain collectively through union representatives of their own choosing, and to engage in other concerted activities for collective bargaining or other mutual aid or protection.
+As in the United States, the NLRA applies in Puerto Rico to covered employers engaged in interstate commerce.
+The NLRA provides covered employees with the right to self-organisation or to join or assist labour unions, to bargain collectively through union representatives of their own choosing, and to engage in other concerted activities for collective bargaining or other mutual aid or protection.

-The Puerto Rico Constitution (article II, sections 17 to 18) provides that employees of private employers, or of agencies or instrumentalities of the government operating as private employers, have the right to organise and to bargain collectively with their employers through representatives of their choosing and to engage in legal concerted activities.
+The Puerto Rico Constitution (article II, sections 17 to 18) provides that employees of private employers, or agencies or instrumentalities of the government operating as private employers, have the right to organise and to bargain collectively with their employers through representatives of their choosing and to engage in legal concerted activities.